bruno-chavez/ancestorquotes/README.md

 ## Notes

 This is a pretty small and niche project, created mainly to have fun, so do that!

 Complete list of quotes to be added soon.

+Only tested on Linux.

 Heavely inspired by [motivate](https://github.com/mubaris/motivate).